John Kirk (New Zealand politician): Member of Parliament

 When his father died in office in 1974, John Kirk contested the resulting by-election in the same year and succeeded him as MP for Sydenham.
 He won the Labour nomination and gave up his job and moved to Christchurch from Napier to be a candidate full time.
 He won the seat and held the electorate for ten years until 1984.
-His father had previously had talked to his close colleague Warren Freer very frankly about his family, and made it quite clear that if any of his sons wished to have a political career, he hoped it would be Robert or Philip, but not John.
+His father had previously talked to his close colleague Warren Freer very frankly about his family, and made it quite clear that if any of his sons wished to have a political career, he hoped it would be Robert or Philip, but not John.

 Kirk served as an MP and his constituents without distinction with many contemporaries feeling he was lazy.
 Constituents in Sydenham complained that he did not show up for public functions and did not address their concerns while other MPs feeling he was self-centred and opinionated.
 However, he did introduce two thoughtful private members bills, the 1976 Taxi Drivers' Safety Devices Act and the 1977 Drug Sentencing and Prevention of Misuse Bill.
 National Party leader, Robert Muldoon, defended Kirk from criticisms of his performance in Parliament by highlighting in a 1975 television interview that he had entered Parliament during very tragic personal circumstances and foresaw that he would yet have 'a positive contribution to make'.
 He held several portfolios while Labour was in opposition (1975–84) including Shadow Postmaster-General, Shadow Minister of Tourism, Shadow Minister of Railways and Shadow Minister of Civil Aviation & Meteorological Services.
 One of the few high points he had was leading the criticism of the transition of the New Zealand National Airways Corporation merger with Air New Zealand.
 Due to concerns over his past performance, he was passed over for a promotion by Labour leader Bill Rowling.
 Feeling begrudged, Kirk threw his support behind Rowling's only convincing rival for the leadership, David Lange.